 We recommend dental implant treatments for tooth replacement.
 This solution restores teeth that are missing, failing, loose teeth, decayed teeth, broken teeth, cracked teeth or teeth that are in bad condition and cannot be saved.
 Missing teeth should be fixed as it can cause problems with your eating and your smile in the future.

 To restore multiple teeth, you will need a dental implant bridge.
 The use of a bridge is the main difference between the treatment of a single tooth and multiple ones.
 It is a special type of bridge that is used when teeth implants will be supporting the bridge instead of natural teeth.
 This solution involves an implant being inserted into the gaps and then a bridge being installed on top.

 You cannot have implants inserted if your mouth is in an unhealthy condition.
 There must be no gum disease or bacteria present at all.
 Another problem that could be encountered is if the mouth does not have enough bone.
 This can be fixed with a bone graft or augmentation procedure which will take place before the implants are placed.
 Cost can also be an important factor when choosing implants.
 Whatever issues you might encounter there is a solution.
 We will offer treatment and cost plans to help your teeth get back to being healthy and looking great.

 Procedure for Tooth Implants

 The next step is inserting the implants.
-After your examination, the actual instillation can begin.
-The implants will be placed directly into your jaw bone to support the bridge.
-It can take eight to sixteen weeks for osseointergration (when the bone to connects to the implant).
+After your examination, the actual installation can begin.
+The implants will be placed directly into your jawbone to support the bridge.
+It can take eight to sixteen weeks for osseointegration (when the bone to connects to the implant).
 This time will be different for every patient, it depends on your bone quality.
 Your dentist will discuss an estimated time with you.

 How Long is Treatment?